whage/thesis/thesis.md

 built into compilers or linkers. [@debating-type-systems]

 There are two main branches of languages with regards to type checking (or "typing"): static and dynamic.
-Statically typed languages carry out type checking before the program is actually run.
+Statically typed languages, where variables have a "static" or "unchangeable" type, carry out type checking before the program is actually run.
-Dynamically typed languages do type checking during run-time.
+Dynamically typed languages do type checking during run-time, since variables may change their types during program execution.
 Both sides have their advantages and disadvantages.

 > The debate regarding the advantages and drawbacks of static or dynamic type systems is
 > ongoing in both academia and the software industry.
 While statically typed programming